UKIP in Surrey Heath

 The UK Independence Party is committed to providing Britain with a government that will make a positive difference, including withdrawing Britain from the European Union.
 We recognise the people of Surrey Heath will be much better off without EU interference and its huge financial drain on the economy.
 International co-operation, which we support, does not require 'ever closer political union'!

 The traditional political parties in Britain have for years exaggerated the benefits of EU membership, and covered up the EU waste and corruption.
 We believe that Britain should be an independent self-governing nation and not part of a European Federal Superstate.
-But more than that, UKIP offers a future in which Britain is free to govern itself, to enforce its own laws, to control its borders, and to make a successful way economically – trading well with the whole world and above all, able to honour promises to its citizens.
+But more than that, UKIP offers a future in which Britain is free to govern itself, to enforce its own laws, to control its borders, and to make a successful way economically – trading well with the whole world (not just tied to a few member countries in an outdated model, as the EU offers).
+And above all, able to honour promises to its citizens.

 You can find out the latest news stories from UKIP by clicking here